 Paul D. Coverdell Fellows Program

-The College of Agricultural, Consumer and Environmental Sciences is one of two colleges at New Mexico State University that houses a Peace Corps Paul D. Coverdell Fellows Program.
-Programs are in the College of Agricultural, Consumer and Environmental Sciences (ACES) and the College of Health and Social Services (CHSS).
-The Coverdell Fellows Program in ACES began in 2009.
+The College of Agriculture Consumer and Environmental Sciences is one of two colleges at New Mexico State University that houses a Paul D. Coverdell Fellows Program.
+The College of Agricultural, Consumer and Environmental Sciences (ACES) began its Coverdell Fellows Program 2009.
+The NMSU College of Health and Social Services also houses a Peace Corp Program.

 The following graduate degrees are available through the College of Agricultural, Consumer and Environmental Sciences:

-M.S. degrees in Plant and Environmental Sciences, Agriculture Economics and Agriculture Business, Animal Science, Range Science, Family and Consumer Science, Horticulture, and Wildlife Sciences
+M.S. degrees in Plant and Environmental Sciences, Agricultural Biology, , Agriculture Economics and Agriculture Business, Animal Science, Range Science, Family and Consumer Science,, and Fish, Wildlife and Conservation Ecology.

-Ph.D. degrees in Animal Science, Plant and Environmental Sciences, and Range Science; and a Doctorate in Economic Development (DED) (offered jointly with the College of Business).
+Ph.D. degrees in Animal Science, Plant and Environmental Sciences, Interdisciplinary Water Science and Management, and Range Science; and a Doctorate in Range Science; and a Doctorate in Economic Development (DED) offered jointly with the NMSU College of Business.

 In return, Coverdell Fellows may receive graduate assistantships in teaching or research from their respective department contingent on acceptance to the department and available funding.
 This qualifies the Coverdell Fellows for in-state tuition and health insurance coverage through the university.